Vicky210202/Mentorness-ML-Project-1/README.md

+---
 # 💰 Salary Predictions of Data Professions

 Welcome to the Machine Learning Internship project focused on predicting the salaries of data professionals.
 This repository contains the code, data, and documentation for building a predictive model for salaries in the data profession domain.

 ## 🌐 Website

-You can access the deployed application [here](https://salary-prediction-api-4n6g.onrender.com).(please wait 2 to 3 minutes)
+You can access the deployed application [here](https://salary-prediction-api-4n6g.onrender.com).
+(Please wait 2 to 3 minutes)

 ## 📂 Repository Structure